vsrinivas/fuchsia/package_metadata.md

 The set of currently known features are as follows:

-- `vulkan`, which requests access to the resources required to use the Vulkan graphics interface.
+- `persistent-storage`, which requests access to persistent storage for the device, located in `/data` in the package's namespace.
+(Future work will likely make this access more fine-grained than just the `/data` directory.)

 - `root-ssl-certificates`, which requests access to the root SSL certificates for the device.
 These certicates are provided in the `/etc/ssl` and `/system/data/boringssl` directories in the package's namespace.
 (The latter of which will be removed once all clients transition to the former.)

-- `persistent-storage`, which requests access to persistent storage for the device, located in `/data` in the package's namespace.
-(Future work will likely make this access more fine-grained than just the `/data` directory.)
+- `shell`, which grants access to the resources appropriate for an interactive command line.
+Typically, shells are granted access to all the resources available in the current environment.

+- `vulkan`, which requests access to the resources required to use the Vulkan graphics interface.

 See [sandboxing.md](sandboxing.md) for more information about sandboxing.